 Profit-making opportunities created by the suspension are just too distracting to elected officials.

 We reported March 24, 2020, on the Honolulu Council’s priorities in “Corona Towers: Council Hides Behind Quarantine, Gives Development Deal to Convicted Felon.”

 Six days later, March 30, 2020, just as DoH released its daily 12:00 announcement of Hawaii Corona cases, we received the following constituent email exchange, forwarded to us by Ikaika Anderson, Chair of the Honolulu County Council.

-He apparently thinks he his helping himself by sending this.
+Anderson apparently thinks he is helping himself by sending this.

 Anderson reminds us that UH Manoa taught him that Hawaii revolving door ‘journalism’ exists solely to make people like him look good.
 It seems that Hawaii journalists are taught not to point out that a convicted felon campaign contributor is benefitting from a development deal which councilmembers promised not to vote on after the Corona crisis hit.
 Anderson complains that we didn’t interview him for our article, but then demonstrates that he has nothing to add to the lame excuses he provided to the Star-Advertiser—which we quoted.

 We hope this might occasion Governor Ige to consider the risks his Emergency Order imputes.
 In the absence of competitive elections, transparency is the only way to make Hawaii politicians pretend to be quasi-honest.